linode/docs/docs/products/storage/object-storage/guides/bucket-policies/index.md

 author:
   name: Linode
   email: docs@linode.com
-title: "Setting Access using Bucket Policies"
+title: "Define Access and Permissions using Bucket Policies"
-description: ""
+description: "Learn how to use bucket policies to set permissions and access controls within Object Storage"
+date: 2022-03-11
 ---

 Bucket policies are a mechanism for managing permissions and access to Object Storage.
 When compared to ACLs, bucket policies can only be applied across an entire bucket (not to individual objects), though they offer finer control over the types of permissions you can grant to a user.